ferlinhusky/redwaves/README.md

 without all the index cards and standing.</p>

 <h3>To run</h3>
-<p>Download the package and run index.html in your browser.
+<p>Download the package and copy all the files to a new folder on your local server; home is index.php.
 Runs smoothly in Chrome, mostly smooth
 in Firefox and slow to sad in older versions of IE.</p>

 <p>Works well in iOS Safari; no idea about Android phones.
 Worked well in iOS Chrome up until their